 So, why should we care?
 Good question.
 Here’s the answer:

-The few inches that separate our world from that of the sewer provide a formidable barrier, as long as we do our part to make sure that barrier is strong.
+The few inches that separate our world from that of the sewer provide, in general, a formidable barrier, as long as we do our part to make sure that barrier is strong.
 Whenever we fail to keep that barrier intact, those two worlds are capable of coming together in ways that create havoc in ours, the world “up here.”
 Most people are unaware of the dangers of letting our guard, on the barrier between us and the sewer, down.
-This article will not only alert you to those dangers, it will show you how to make sure your home and place of work are kept as safe as possible.
+This article will not only alert you to those dangers, it will show you how to help make sure your home and place of work are kept as safe as possible.

 Sewers and the American Cockroach

-You may have noticed, earlier, that the American cockroach is a peridomestic insect.
+You may have noticed, in that earlier description, that the American cockroach is a peridomestic insect.
 The adjective refers to an organism that lives in and around human habitations.
 Unlike the German cockroach (Blatella germanica), however, which is the cockroach most often associated with humans and which is capable of creating large colonies in our kitchens and bathrooms, the American cockroach prefers habitats that are much more humid, i.e., places like our sewer systems.
 Still, they are associated with humans because we produce waste products that help them thrive.
 The moist environs of our sewers are perfect for them, and that’s where you are likely to find hundreds, even thousands of these insects.
 The author has opened sewer manhole covers all over Texas, and almost never finds the walls of the sewers they cover free of American cockroaches.
 Some, more than not, are so black with them you cannot see the sewer walls on which they are running about…

 American cockroaches pose a public health problem because of their association with human waste and disease.
 Obviously, an organism that lives in sewers gets covered with the stuff sewers have running through them.
 If these organisms stayed in the sewer and didn’t venture out, we’d never have to worry about them.
 Fortunately, most — including the American cockroach — prefer living in the sewer.
-Furthermore, our sewers and the plumbing connections between them and the world above are, for the most part, specially designed to keep sewer vermin inside the sewer, where they pose no risk to humans.
+Furthermore, our sewers and the plumbing connections between them and the world above are, for the most part, specially designed to keep sewer vermin inside the sewer, where they pose no immediate risk to humans.
 That’s good news.

-The design features of our sewer systems that keep sewer vermin where they belong are the result of hundreds of years of plumbing research and development.
+The design features of our sewer systems that try hard to keep sewer vermin where they belong are the result of hundreds of years of plumbing research and development.
 Yet, like most things in life, those design features are not static things that work without our assistance.
 To work right, they require us to keep our plumbing fixtures in good condition, and in some cases they also require us to carry out adjunctive constructs that were not applied when our homes or businesses were constructed.
 When we fail at that, sewer vermin easily get into our homes and businesses, and that’s very bad news.

 Once out of the sewer and into our homes sewer vermin like the American cockroach are capable of contaminating everything they touch with whatever pathogens they may have picked up “down there.”
 By way of example, more than 22 species of pathogenic human bacteria, viruses, fungi, and protozoans, plus as many as five species of helminthic worms, have been isolated from American cockroaches.
 It goes without saying that you don’t want that stuff inside your home, on your foodstuffs, or on the packages, cans, and shelves in your pantry.
 This article has one goal: to show you and others how to make sure sewer vermin stay where they belong, so you don’t have to worry about the results of the contamination they are capable of spreading when they get out of their preferred habitat.

 So, How Can We Keep Sewer Vermin Where They Belong?

-Easy.
-Make sure your sewer seals are intact, and that every sewer appliance under your control is always kept fully hydrated.
+So, just make sure your sewer seals are intact, and that every sewer appliance under your control is always kept fully hydrated.
 Sounds simple enough, right?
 And it is.
 In general.
 But, again like lots of things in life, the devil is in the details.
 Some of the details pertinent to the question at hand are less than intuitive.
-This article is devoted to making those details easy to understand.
+This article is devoted to making those details easier to understand.